Your site must look like GOV.UK if it’s on one of the following domains:

-When building your service, you must use the GOV.UK:
+When building these types of services, you must use the GOV.UK:

 - design principles

 - GOV.UK content style guide

 You’ll need the GOV.UK template, frontend toolkit and elements to implement the patterns and typeface.

 Unless it’s a blog, your service must also have a GOV.UK: